RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 When the situation changes on the member's scale, ask for other observations about the change:

-Listener: What do you notice is different now about your situation?
+|Listener:|What do you notice is different now about your situation?
+{:.chat}

 Assume that change is constantly occurring, and is to be expected:

-Listener: What kinds of changes you would like to happen next?
+|Listener:|What kinds of changes you would like to happen next?
+{:.chat}

 # Coping